ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

   When creating the user, the only mandatory setting is:
    - **User Type** = `Virtual User (No login)`

+- **Parent** (optional)
+  Used to build a **hierarchical structure** of models.
+  A parent model can aggregate training from its children, which is useful for a “master” company-wide assistant. red.

+- **System message** (optional)
+  Global instructions that always apply to the model, such as:
+  - tone of voice (formal/informal),
+  - language preferences,
+  - how to address users,
+  - specific company naming conventions, etc.

+  Keep this short and focused – typically up to 5-6 sentences of text at most.

 - **Conversation compilation**
   Reference to the **latest successful compilation** that the model uses at runtime.